Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## addCircle() {: #infinity.ui.addCircle_function .doc-function}

-This function draws a circle on the UI using the specified center point, radius, and styling.
+Draws a circle on the UI using the specified center point, radius, and styling.

 Signature:
 ```